 Brooks and creeks are natural water features that are created by nature to drain water from one place to another.
 By creating one in your yard, you can redirect water as you see fit while adding a nice landscape feature.
 Dig a shallow ditch and make a creek bed following the natural path of the water.
 Add rocks for additional drainage.
 If it’s not possible to drain water away from a flat spot, consider adding a shallow pond in that spot.
 Installing a pump to keep water circulating can prevent stagnancy.
 Adding a water feature can add value to your property by being both functional and effective in increasing the curb appeal.

 Using downspouts from your gutters (which should be kept clean and well-maintained at all times), you can easily redirect water away from your home.
-This simple step can go a long way to avoid water from seeping into your basement so that you don’t have to worry about mold damage and hiring flooded carpet cleaning experts.
+This simple step can go a long way to avoid water from seeping into your basement so that you don’t have to worry about mold damage and hiring cleaning experts.
 Consider adding subterranean downspouts for extending their reach and move water toward ditches or unused areas away from the house.
 Alternatively, putting rain barrels in place can help improve drainage and create a sustainable way to water gardens during dryer months.

 Install Channel Drain